-Available information indicates that in the case of defectors persecution is for reasons of (imputed) political opinion.
-In the case of military deserters, persecution may also be for reasons of (imputed) political opinion.
+Available information indicates that persecution of this profile is highly likely to be for reasons of (imputed) political opinion...
+In the case of conscientious objectors, persecution may also be for reasons of religion...

-(i) Exclusion considerations could be relevant to this profile (see the chapter VI.
+Exclusion considerations could be relevant to this profile (see the chapter 6.
 Exclusion).

-3. Persons with perceived links to ISIL
+2.3 Persons with perceived links to ISIL